SDMStudio/sdms/README.md

 # 2. Installation

-Follow installation instructions on https://sdmstudio.github.io/tutorials/install .
+Follow installation instructions on https://sdmstudio.github.io/tutorials/install

+(aurelien : ) if u have issues with toulbar2 (error : cannot link -ltb2), then just put the .so of ltb2 that is in lib/ in /usr/lib.

 # 3. Basic Usage